 MRCPsych can't be an essential criterion.
-There are two routes to becoming a consultant, getting a CCT or applying for Article 14 (4) of the GMC's specialist register with evidence of relevant training and experience.
-This second route is used by international graduates and SAS doctors, many of whom don't have MRCPsych, and you discriminate against them at your own risk.
+There are two routes to becoming a consultant, getting a CCT or applying for a Certificate of Eligibility for Specialist Registration (CESR) with evidence of relevant training and experience.
+This second route is used by EU graduates and SAS doctors, many of whom don't have MRCPsych, and you discriminate against them at your own risk.

-Put MRCPsych in the desirable column of your person spec.
-Don't add 'or equivalent' because you may be opening a big can of worms for your trust when a candidate claims an obscure mental health qualification from a country you've never heard of is the equivalent of MRCPsych.
-It might be, but you probably don't have the expertise in your trust to make that call.
+Put MRCPsych in the desirable column of your person specification.
+Don't add 'or equivalent' because you may be opening a big can of worms for your trust/health board when a candidate claims an obscure mental health qualification from a country you've never heard of is the equivalent of MRCPsych.
+It might be, but you probably don't have the expertise in your trust/health board to make that call.
 For the same reason, don't put 'or equivalent' anywhere else in the JD.